History of the First Seventh-day Adventist Church of Chattanooga

 The Church had been up for sale on various occasions over a number of years, but a suitable buyer was not found until April, 2003.
 Immediately a search committee was formed and possible new locations were found.
 The location that seemed most desirable for price, location, and natural beauty was a ten acre spot located on a hill at 7450 Standifer Gap Rd.
 This property was purchased in July, 2003, and now is home of the First Seventh-day Adventist Church.
 Pastor Fred fuller was the pastor leading out this stage of growth.

 Pastors who have served the Chattanooga Church are: E.W.
 Wolfe, T.C.
 Webster, E.W.
 Wolfe (second term), Ralph Watts, Stanley Harris, Charles Schleifer, Charles Wilhelm, V.A.
 LaGrone, H.E.
 Walker, John A. DeWald, R.W.
-Numbers, Tracy Hill, Harold Metcalf, Ray Davidson, Jack Price, Obed Graham, LaVern Tucker, Roy Caughron, Tor Dahlberg, Dan Appel, Peter Read, Mark Bresee, Ralph LaFave, Fred Fuller, and presently Dale Tunnell.
-All totaled there have been 25 pastors of the First Seventh-day Adventist Church.
+Numbers, Tracy Hill, Harold Metcalf, Ray Davidson, Jack Price, Obed Graham, LaVern Tucker, Roy Caughron, Tor Dahlberg, Dan Appel, Peter Read, Mark Bresee, Ralph LaFave, Fred Fuller, Dale Tunnell, and presently Rusty Williams.
+All totaled there have been 26 pastors of the First Seventh-day Adventist Church.